Landscape conservation cooperatives: Influence

 In 2011, approximately $1.3 million in funding from the Arctic LCC and $1 million in leverage will support more than 20 different research and data integration projects.
 With the development of a long-term scientific plan, the ALCC Steering Committee makes a temporary selection of proposals based on responsiveness, feasibility, level of cooperation, response to management issues, and many other criteria for ALCC objectives.
 Currently, six technical working groups – permafrost, coastal processes, climate simulation, hydrology, Arctic biology and geospatial data – provide input for the development of the Arctic LCC Science Program, which will guide future project financing strategies.
 The draft plan will be published at the end of 2011.

 As the area covered by natural ecosystems decreases, the protection of tropical biodiversity in agricultural landscapes becomes even more important.
 The Shadow Coffee Cooperative in El Salvador analyzed the impact of local livelihoods, types of cooperation and selected biophysical variables (altitude, slope, percent shade, forest distance, coffee density and coffee age) on tree biodiversity.

 The tree stock of 51 samples from the coffee cooperative included 2,743 individuals from 46 families and 123 identified tree species.
 Some cooperatives have different species richness and diameter, and the greater the abundance, the greater the stem density; other biophysical variables have little effect on diversity.
 The amount of shadows in coffee plantations varies among cooperatives, especially during the rainy season.
 Among the species recently reported in a study of neighboring forests and cooperatives (N = 227 species), 16% were present in two locations.
 Three coffee plantations account for 35% of the total number of species reported by all cooperatives.

 Studies have shown that the number of tree species found in coffee plantations increases with the density of shady trees contained in the system.
 In turn, agro-ecological management influenced by farmers' livelihood strategies and types of cooperation directly affects the composition of the shady canopy.
 Important factors to consider are the type of farmer organization, the cost of maintaining protected species, and the potential benefits of protecting a livelihood strategy that may be for farmers.

 Consequence

-The field of system protection planning has matured to the extent that it can be effectively applied on the mainland.
+The field of system protection planning has matured to the extent that it can be effectively applied.
 Influenced by everything from computer science to conservation biology, it uses a quantitative geospatial approach to spatially prioritize conservation decisions (Ball et al. 2009).
-The basic feature is to protect ecosystems, species and processes in the network that are related to environmental change and that can adapt to environmental changes (Anderson, 2014).
+The basic feature is to protect ecosystems, species, and processes in the network that are related to environmental change and that can adapt to environmental changes (Anderson, 2014).
 The LCC system is very broad in space and is well suited to applied science to achieve these outcomes: (a) the layout of core protected areas, (b) creating network connectivity to address climate change, and (c) assessing land-use vulnerability changes, (d) combine social constraints with biodiversity and ecosystem services goals, and (e) compare options.